 Look inside our books using Google Book Search.
 Please note that this will take you to an external website.
 To search our website please use the search box at the top right of the screen.

-A handy guidebook for exploring La Palma in the Canary Isles that describes 45 routes consisting of both day walks and long distance trails including the GR130 and GR131.
+A walking guidebook for exploring La Palma in the Canary Isles.
+The 45 routes include both day walks and long distance trails including the GR130 and GR131.
 The routes vary in terrain ranging from trails in Caldera de Taburiente national park to mule tracks and pilgrim trails in Santa Cruz.
 Includes routes that suit all abilities.